Abacab (song)

+Background

 The title is taken from the structure of an early version of the song.
 Guitarist Mike Rutherford explained in an interview in 2006:

 [There are] three bits of music in "Abacab" and we refer to them as 'bit A', [correcting self] 'Section A', 'Section B', and 'Section C'.
 And at different times they were in a different order.
 We'd start with section A and then have section C and then have section [pauses] and at one point in time, it spelt "ABACAB".
 And you've got the final version where it's not that at all, it's like "ACACACUCUBUBUGA".

+Different versions

 The track was regularly performed on the band's 1981 Abacab tour, the 1982 Three Sides Live Encore Tour, the 1983/84 Mama Tour and the 1986/87 Invisible Touch tours.
 On the first two tours, Phil Collins would sing the chorus in a high falsetto while Banks and Rutherford sang the lower harmonies.
 For the later tours, Collins would sing the chorus in a lower octave while Rutherford sang the higher falsetto harmonies.
 Genesis rehearsed the song for the 2007 reunion, but it was not included in the final setlist.

 The song's LP version features an extended instrumental jam as an outro, while the single version instead repeats the intro of the song after the final chorus then quickly fades out.
+(The single edit is used for the music video, and is included on their 1999 greatest hits album, Turn It On Again: The Hits.)